section-engineering-education/engineering-education/articles/edge-tf-lite/index.md

 published: true
 slug: edge-tf-lite
 title: Machine Learning on Edge Devices Using TensorFlow Lite
 description: This article details machine learning on edge computing devices which use TensorFlow Lite and RaspberryPi.
-Talking about Latency, Bandwidth, privacy, and security.
+Talking about advantages of on-device machine learning inference such as Latency, Bandwidth, privacy, and security.
 author: rohan-reddy
 date: 2020-07-16T00:00:00-09:00
 topics: []